lucide-icons/lucide/packages/lucide-react/README.md

 Lucide react exports a dynamic import map `dynamicIconImports`.
 Useful for applications that want to show icons dynamically by icon name.
 For example when using a content management system with where icon names are stored in a database.

+When using client side rendering, it will fetch the icon component when it's needed.
+This will reduce the initial bundle size.

 The keys of the dynamic import map are the lucide original icon names.

 Example with React suspense: